umputun/spot/README.md

 ### Ansible Vault Secrets Provider

-Spot gives ability to use full encrypted `YAML` files by [ansbile-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html)
+Spot gives the ability to use full encrypted `YAML` files by [ansbile-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html)

 `--secrets.provider=ansible-vault`: selects the Ansible Vault secrets provider.
 `--secrets.ansible.path` or `$SPOT_SECRETS_ANSIBLE_PATH` path to the ansible-vault file `--secrets.ansible.secret` or `$SPOT_SECRETS_ANSIBLE_SECRET` secret string for decrypting ansible-vault file

-note: encrypted values in the vault should be in next format `key[string]:value[string]` without nested `lists` and `maps`.
+note: encrypted values in the vault should be in the following format `key[string]:value[string]` without nested `lists` and `maps`.

 ### Managing Secrets with `spot-secrets`

-Spot provides a simple way to manage secrets for builtin provider using the `spot-secrets` utility.
-This command can be used to set, delete, get and list secrets in the database.
+Spot provides a simple way to manage secrets for builtin providers using the `spot-secrets` utility.
+This command can be used to set, delete, get, and list secrets in the database.

 - `spot-secrets set <key> <value>`: sets the secret value for the specified key.
 - `spot-secrets get <key>`: gets the secret value for the specified key.